 Then, in 1973, Louise was invited to a political luncheon to hear Assemblyman Albert H. Blumenthal speak.
 His visionary oratory motivated her to volunteer to raise money for the Assemblyman’s campaign – a challenge to which she rose to the tune of $250,000 in just a few weeks.
 Her success led to a request from the newly-elected governor of New York, Hugh L. Carey, to join his finance committee and embark on what would be the first of many groundbreaking endeavors.

 Now, for the first time in her career Louise would turn tradition on its head.
 She instituted a program that changed the face of political fundraising in the state by thinking like the great literary figures she had studied.
-She was appointed state treasurer of the Democratic Party, became a Democratic National Committeewoman, a member of the state’s Job Development Authority and vice chairman of the State Thruway Authority.
-Yet it was her ability to embrace contributors to the Party that set her apart from her peers, and she developed and maintained relationships with donors whom she intrinsically knew wanted to feel like they were making a difference not only in their own lives but in the lives of others.
+She was appointed State Treasurer of the Democratic Party, became a Democratic National Committeewoman, a member of the state’s Job Development Authority and Vice Chairman of the State Thruway Authority.
+It was her ability to embrace contributors to the Party that set her apart from her peers.

 One such donor was legendary real estate developer, Donald J. Trump, who saw in Louise an unleashed power to change the way people think and invited her to join his then fledgling empire.

 Louise registered as a lobbyist and went to work for Trump in a two-room office on New York’s Lexington Avenue.
 Her first project was to help fulfill the developer’s vision of building a convention center on the West Side of the city, and while he had the vision, she had the wherewithal to convince the powers that be of the benefits of the project.
 It was the first in a succession of successful ventures the pair would bring to fruition that included hotels, apartment buildings, office towers and resorts all over the world.